 Before we leave the beautiful factory building to head back to our bungalow, we ask de la Harpe the ultimate question – how do you make the perfect cup of tea?
 He looks us right in the eyes, and says, very seriously, “Milk into tea, not tea into milk.”
 That’s us told.

 Citizens, my version of masala chai uses my preferred blend of spices and adheres to tradition.
 You can buy jaggery powder (Indian brown sugar) here.
-I have every confidence you will LOVE my recipe – so, prove your loyalty to TFD Nation and go forth henceforth to make this! 🙂
+I have every confidence you will LOVE my recipe – so, please do consider giving it a try as soon as possible! 🙂